Kalvar/ios-ExpandedLabel/README.md

 ## Supports

-ExpandedLabel can easy fit and auto expand height of label with the inputed text.
+ExpandedLabel can easy fit and auto expand height of label with the inputed text, it supports iOS 6 and iOS 7.

 ## How To Get Started